 All remortgages settle your existing mortgage debt and provide you with a new one.
 One will cover your previous debt while the other will provide you with a larger loan.

-Thinking of one as a renewal and the other as a refinance is a way to

-  distinguish between the 2 types of remortgages:
+Thinking of one as a renewal and the other as a refinance is a way to distinguish between the 2 types of remortgages:

-  - Renewal is when you utilise a remortgage to replace your existing

-  mortgage, usually to receive a higher monthly repayment rate.
+- Renewal is when you utilise a remortgage to replace your existing mortgage, usually to receive a lower monthly repayment rate.

-  - Refinance is when you use a remortgage to release equity from your

-  home's worth in order to acquire a larger loan.
-You’ll still pay off

-  your present mortgage and get extra money, but you’ll owe more money in

-  the long run.
+- Refinance is when you use a remortgage to release equity from your home's worth in order to acquire a larger loan.
+You’ll still pay off your present mortgage and get extra money, but you’ll owe more money in the long run.

 Find Out What Your Property's Worth

 Your new mortgage lender will need to know the value of your present home.

 You could get an estimate of value by using internet valuation tools or by requesting an appraisal from an estate agent (some estate agents may charge for this service).